Hans and Pat Suter Wildlife Refuge

-The Hans and Pat Suter Wildlife Refuge is a wildlife refuge in Corpus Christi, Texas.
+The Hans and Pat Suter Wildlife Refuge is a wildlife refuge in Corpus Christi, Texas, United States.
 The Refuge is located on the western shore of Oso Bay, on Ennis Joslin Road, near the Pharaoh Valley subdivision.

 Birds

 The Refuge is considered to be one of the best sea bird watching areas in the world.
 The nearby Pharaohs golf course also serves as a haven for coastal and migratory birds.